Natalia Alexandrovna Pushkina: Marriages and Children

 The couple divorced in 1868.
 After which, Leonty and Natalia were raised by their mother's stepfather, Pyotr Petrovich Lanskoy, and Anna was raised by her father's aunt, Bazilevskaya.

-Natalia Alexandrovna married Prince Nikolaus Wilhelm of Nassau morganatically in London 1 July 1868.
-Given that her father was an untitled nobleman, she was unable to share her husband's rank and title.
+Natalia Alexandrovna married Prince Nikolaus Wilhelm of Nassau in London on 1 July 1868.
+As her father was an untitled nobleman, she was unable to share her husband's rank and title.
 In 1868, her sister-in-law's husband, George Victor, Prince of Waldeck and Pyrmont granted her the title 'Countess of Merenberg'.
-This marriage would produce three children:
+This marriage produced three children: